cjfjones/plate-scanner/README.md

 No build step is required.
 Serve the `index.html` file over HTTPS so the browser will grant camera access.

+### Running from GitHub on iPhone

+You can use the app entirely from GitHub without a local laptop:

+- **GitHub Pages (simplest):** fork the repo, enable Pages to serve from the repository root, then open the GitHub Pages URL (HTTPS) in Safari on iOS.
+- **Codespaces in mobile Safari:** create a Codespace for the repo, start the dev server with `npm run dev -- --host --port 4173`, and use the forwarded HTTPS port shown in the Ports panel.
+Open that forwarded URL in a new Safari tab on your iPhone to grant camera access.
+- **Direct HTML preview:** even without Node, tap `index.html` in the repository, choose **Raw**, and share the URL to yourself.
+Opening it directly in Safari works for uploads; live camera access still requires HTTPS hosting (Pages/Codespaces/ngrok).

 ### Quick preview

 Open the file directly or run a lightweight static server: